-Candidates for election to the Executive Council shall be Individual or Senior members of the Association who express willingness to serve and who are nominated in either of the following ways:
+Candidates for election to the Executive Council shall be members of the Association who have voting rights as per Article 8, who express willingness to serve and who are nominated in either of the following ways:

 a) Through a secret vote of the members of the Executive Council.

 b) On a written motion of a minimum of twenty Voting Members of the Association, submitted to the Council not later than on January 15 each year.

 The list of candidates for Executive Council membership in any given election shall be greater than the number of vacancies.

 The Director of the Administrative Organization shall nominate, and the Executive Council shall appoint one representative of the Administrative Organization, which is currently CEDEX - Laboratorio Central de Estructuras y Materiales (Madrid).
 The Director may self-nominate.
 This individual shall serve as a voting member of the Executive Council and as Executive Vice President of the Association for as long as he or she is the designated representative.